Top 10 Bad SEO Ideas

-The world of Search Engine Optimization is complicated for many reasons.
+The world of SEO or Search Engine Optimization is complicated for many reasons.
 For example, it is well known that the Google algorithm takes into account more than 150-200 factors in ranking a web page.
 In addition, search engines treat their algorithms as highly proprietary for two main reasons: (1) they don’t want their competition to know what they are doing, and: (2) they don’t want web spammers to design sites to get rankings that they don’t deserve.

 - Relying on keyword metatags: Deserves the number 1 spot, simply because this stopped working several years ago.
 Search engines rely almost solely on user visible text on your site in order to determine its ranking.
 Text that is not user visible, such as the keyword metatags, stopped being significant years ago, because the Spammers made them abused them so badly.
 So take the top few keywords that your page is focused on, plug them in here, and then forget about it.